Book a fit call

 What if something critical breaks during the engagement?

 If a critical incident occurs, we pause the engagement and agree on next steps explicitly.
-This service is advisory and assessment-focused, not emergency response or on-call support.
+This service is fixed-scope project work, not emergency response or on-call support.
 If you want me to lead incident response, we treat that as a separate emergency engagement with its own scope and rate, agreed upfront before work begins.

 Ready to get clarity?